Edvid/New-World-Dedicated-Stat-Program/README.md

 `<- TreatyOfLlivia1`
 `<- TreatyOfLlivia2`
 `< > France`

+Any object can be deleted from the game.
+Be in trades, nations, cultures, culturegroups within nations etc.
 ### Advanced

 Advances Updaters will be responsible for much more complex updating tasks.
 This includes creation of Nations, creating of new culutres and religions, stat synchronizing.
 The exact syntax and use will be explained in the syntax section.
 It covers everything possible with the command change format files.